Two Questions

 In that moment with God, he began to challenge my definition of success and birth a vision that would become the foundation for The Cypress Project.
 I dissolved the church planting network I was leading and sought to link arms with new partners who were also driven to take responsibility for the brokenness in our city.

 I was joined by some incredible men and influential leaders who worked together to envision the earliest blueprints for Cypress.
-In 2008, seven church plant lead teams joined our first pilot group and completed a nine-month church planter training intensive.
+In 2008, seven church plant lead teams joined our first pilot group and completed a nine-month church planter intensive engaging Cypress principles: Movement, Kingdom, Harvest, and Disciple.
 Some of the participants, who had traveled to Charlotte from other places, left convinced that their own cities need to experience Cypress as well.
 And, that’s how it all began.

 Today, leaders from over 1,000 churches across the country and overseas have dedicated themselves to creating culture that produces missionary disciples.
 God is on the move and doing something only he can do.